learn-co-curriculum/crafting-html-docs-readme/README.md

 ```

 Tags, like our `p` tags above, won't be displayed in the browser.
 Instead, they
 affect how the content itself is displayed.
-Techonologists say that the tags
+Technologists say that the tags
 "affect how the content is rendered by the browser."

 #### Attributes